 Every asset in a company is expected to fetch at least 100% returns on its cost, however, the returns obtained may not be in a single accounting period and may spread to multiple future accounting years.
 This is why unexpired cost exists in a business.

-At the time of preparing financial statements, an asset may have costs that are yet to be utilized as an expense in the profit and loss account, such a cost that is expected to reap benefits in future accounting periods and has not been written off yet is termed as unexpired cost.
+At the time of preparing financial statements, an asset may have costs that are yet to be utilized.
+Such a cost that is expected to reap benefits in multiple future accounting periods and has not been written off yet is called an unexpired cost.
 (The benefits are yet to be derived for this portion of the cost)

 It is shown as an asset in the company’s final accounts.
 All assets are capitalized, however, the cost is eventually matched with its future revenue till then it is only a deferred expense waiting to be expensed.

-Unexpired Cost = Cost of Asset – Revenue Generated till now
+Unexpired Cost = Cost of Asset – Revenue Generated from Asset to date

-Technically, the unexpired cost is the balance of an expense item that has not been written off to the income statement because it still has some remaining value.
-It is applicable to all costs including the cost of inventory, deferred costs and prepaid costs.
+Technically, it is the balance of an expense item that has not been written off to the income statement because it still has some remaining value.
+It is applicable to all costs including the cost of inventory, deferred costs, and prepaid costs.

 Example – Unexpired Cost

-*Assumption – Depreciation shown is only related to machine.
+*Assumption – Depreciation shown is only related to the machine.

 Example – II